Matthews added Sept. 14, 2018

 The much older view of archeology — dig it up and take it home — no longer exists (I hope).
 That led to egregious episodes of plunder such as what Sir William Hamilton (1730-1803), Britain's Minister Plenipotentiary to the court of Naples (image, left) took from the Bourbon Kingdom of Naples, half of which wound up in the British Museum with the other half still at the bottom of the English channel.
 There is a more home-grown version of looting described in the clever Latin pun from the 1600s "Quod non fecerunt Barbari fecerunt Barbarini."
 (What the Barbarians didn't do, Barbarini did.)
 "Barbarians" is clear, but Barbarini in Italian means "little Barbarians, but was also the family name of Matteo Barbarini before he was elected pope, becoming Urban VIII (reigning from 1623 until his death in 1644).
 He was very good at removing pieces of ancient Roman architecture for his own purposes.
 He boasted of taking the ancient bronze beams from the portico of the Pantheon to procure bronze for the baldachin of St. Peter's Basilica and for the papal cannon foundry.
 When he then threatened to take stone from the Roman Republic era mausoleum of Caecilia Metella on the Appian Way to use in the Trevi Fountains, the people of the area, very fond of their heritage, put their foot down.

 Italy is full of open-air museums if you count such well-known stalwarts of open-air antiquity in the immediate area of Naples and Campania as Pompeii, Herculaneum, Paestum (image, right), Velia, the Flavian amphitheater in Pozzuoli, etc. Indeed, all of Italy might be said to be a jig-saw collection of such museums.
 Since the 1990s almost every piece of land in Italy that has a piece of antiquity on or under it has been labelled some kind of "park" — local, provincial, regional, or national — the goal being to get some of the money that trickles down from Mother Europe or even UNESCO.
 Many sites have active digs still going on somewhere on the premises, and all follow the rules of modern processual archaeology.
 Carefully uncover it, and don't move it but study it on site.
-Even the local lowest of the low (on the trickle down scale of province, state, federal and international funds — the mere and puny "archeological park" — can still look like the photo at the upper left: the Archeological Park of Posillipo, described here.
+Even the local lowest of the low (on the trickle down funding scale from international to national to state (regione in Italy) to province (with its mere "archeological park") can still be as stunning as the photo at the upper left: the Archeological Park of Posillipo, described here.
 From below, it looks like this:

 Besides religious events, Italy is full of periodic reenactments of history, which might count as a type of living museum, but I'm not sure.
 I'm thinking of something like the Palio (contest) (image, left) in Siena (in Tuscany).
 It is, in fact, a medieval horse race put on at least twice a year by costumed riders and horses representing their part of the city and preceded by a historical procession.
 The whole city turns into a museum, at least for a day or two.
 Periodic processions along the canals of Venice in medieval gondolas also come to mind.